openenclave/openenclave/docs/GettingStartedDocs/buildandsign.md

 is treated as having the standard signer ID (MRSIGNER) value of:

 > CA9AD7331448980AA28890CE73E433638377F179AB4456B2FE237193193A8D0A

-Any properties set in the code also serve as default values when the enclave is signed using oesign, so the signing `CONFFILE` only needs to specify override parameters during signing.

 **Since enclaves that run in debug mode are not confidential, you should disable the ability to run the enclave in debug mode before deploying it into production.**